allthatilk/CV/README.md

 - BSc (Hons) Biological Anthropology with a Year in the USA
 - 2:1
 - Attended University of California Berkeley during year abroad achieving a 3.9 GPA
-- Tech Monkey on Sci-Fi, Fantasy and Extreme Cult Society committee in 2010-2011
+- Tech Monkey on Sci-Fi, Fantasy and Extreme Cult Society committee in 2010-2011 (yes this was the official name of the role...)

 ## Experience